Local EGOP for Continuous Index Learning: Proofs

 \end{proof}

-Thus to study $A_i$ it suffices to study $X_i$, then multiply by the corresponding factors.
+Thus to study $A_t$ it suffices to study $X_t$, then multiply by the corresponding factors.
 Our analysis proceeds as follows.
-First, leveraging the Thompson metric \citep{thompson1963certain}, we show that, for summable error $R_i$, the spectrum of $X_i$ stays bounded away from 0 and $\infty$.
-Then, utilizing this bound, we go on to show that $X_i \to I$ up to some error controlled by $\alpha$.
+First, leveraging the Thompson metric \citep{thompson1963certain}, we show that, for summable error $R_t$, the spectrum of $X_t$ stays bounded away from 0 and $\infty$.
+Then, utilizing this bound, we go on to show convergence of $X_t$.
 Define the Thompson metric,

 \begin{lemma}[Spectral Band] Suppose that $\sum_i \|R_i\| \leq C\alpha$ and $\max\{d_T(X_0, I), d_T(X_1, I)\} = L_0$.
 Then, for $\alpha$ sufficiently small,

 for all $i$. \end{lemma}

 \begin{proof} Notice that